 A recent survey conducted by Panopto and YouGov revealed that, on average, employees waste 5 hours a week just waiting to get some bit of knowledge from a coworker who can’t be reached, or blindly forging ahead to try and find that knowledge elsewhere.
 For larger companies, that translates into about $3 million in productivity lost each year for every 1,000 employees on your team.

 This is precisely the reason that more and more organizations are getting increasingly proactive when it comes to sharing knowledge.

 So how are they doing it?

-One strategy that’s emerged is embracing scalable social learning with video.
+One strategy that’s emerged is embracing scalable peer-to-peer learning with video.
 By enabling employees to quickly record and capture ad hoc knowledge, process explainers, walkthroughs, and more as video tutorials, businesses can make it ridiculously fast and easy for anyone within the organization to share their knowledge with everyone else in the company.

 Not only is capturing a video tutorial faster than writing out a detailed process document or email, but video is a better medium for teaching colleagues something new.
 Video tutorials are easier to follow along with than a dense manual or other text-based documentation and offer employees greater control over their learning with the ability to rewind and replay the video on-demand.

 Further, research shows employees simply prefer to learn by watching a video.
 A recent Wainhouse Research study showed that 90 percent of employees believe streaming video is an effective tool for communicating work-related information.
 They believe video learning can improve knowledge sharing at work better than traditional training and communications tools alone.
 And 75 percent of employees say they are more likely to watch a video than read text documents, emails or web articles.